cloudwego/kitex/docs/guide/getting_started.md

 First of all, let's install compilers we gonna work with.

 1. Ensure `GOPATH` environment variable is defined properly (for example `export GOPATH=~/go`), then add `$GOPATH/bin` to `PATH` environment variable (for example `export PATH=$GOPATH/bin:$PATH`).
 Make sure `GOPATH` is accessible.
-2. Install kitex: `go get github.com/cloudwego/kitex/tool/cmd/kitex@latest`
+2. Install kitex: `go install github.com/cloudwego/kitex/tool/cmd/kitex@latest`
-3. Install thriftgo: `go get github.com/cloudwego/thriftgo@latest`
+3. Install thriftgo: `go install github.com/cloudwego/thriftgo@latest`

 Now you can run `kitex --version` and `thriftgo --version`, and you can see some outputs just like below if you setup compilers successfully.